Nunavut Court Circuit Schedule and Adoption: What Families Need to Know

 The Nunavut Court of Justice is a unified trial court that combines what would elsewhere be separated between different court levels.
 It handles everything from criminal matters to family law, including adoption finalization, in a single unified court system.

-Because Nunavut's 25 communities are spread across 2 million square kilometres, the court operates a circuit system: a "court party" consisting of a judge, court clerk, Crown counsel, and defence counsel flies into communities to hold court.
-Interpreters for Inuktitut and Inuinnaqtun travel with the party.
-Elders sometimes provide guidance to the court on community standards.
+Because Nunavut's 25 communities are spread across 2 million square kilometres, the court operates a circuit system: a "court party" consisting of a judge, court clerk, and lawyers flies into communities to hold court.
+Proceedings can be interpreted into Inuktitut or Inuinnaqtun, and Elders sometimes provide guidance to the court on community standards.

 The frequency of visits depends on the community: